Save £150 with: TRAVEL150

 Best time to visit

-Hawaii works all year round – but depending on what you're planning, it's worth looking at the details.
-April to October is perfect for beach days, snorkelling and island hopping.
+Hawaii's worth a visit all year round, but depending on what you're planning, it's worth looking at the details.
+April to October is perfect for beach days, snorkelling and island-hopping.

 Best time to visit